hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `deletion_protection` - (Optional) Enable deletion protection on this instance.
 Defaults to false.
     **Note:** you must disable deletion protection before removing the resource (e.g., via `terraform destroy`), or the instance cannot be deleted and the Terraform run will not complete successfully.

+* `hostname` - (Optional) A custom hostname for the instance.
+Must be a fully qualified DNS name and RFC-1035-valid.
+  Valid format is a series of labels 1-63 characters long matching the regular expression `[a-z]([-a-z0-9]*[a-z0-9])`, concatenated with periods.
+  The entire hostname must not exceed 253 characters.
+Changing this forces a new resource to be created.

 * `guest_accelerator` - (Optional) List of the type and count of accelerator cards attached to the instance.
 Structure documented below.
     **Note:** GPU accelerators can only be used with [`on_host_maintenance`](#on_host_maintenance) option set to TERMINATE.